segabl/pd2-streamlined-heisting/README.md

 - Improves the surrender presets, different enemies have different chances to surrender
 - Restores spawning voicelines for Bulldozers and Tasers and fixes Cloaker spawn noise for hosts
 - Makes the assault delay caused by having hostages scale with the amount of hostages (up to 8 hostages)
+- Fixes enemy suppression, the closer your shots are to an enemy, the more they will suppress instead of the other way around

 ## Credits